Vajram-And-RaviVajram-And-Ravi

 Overview:

-• The Sambar (Rusa unicolor) is a large deer native to the Indian subcontinent and Southeast Asia.
+• It is a large deer native to the Indian subcontinent and Southeast Asia.

-• They are found in a broad range of forest habitats like dry deciduous forest, rainforest and mixed forests.
+• Habitat: Sambar Deer are water-dependent, so they are never found far from water, but otherwise can be found in a broad range of forest habitats: dry deciduous forest, rainforest and mixed forests.

 A dry deciduous forest is a type of forest ecosystem characterized by specific environmental conditions and a particular composition of plant and animal species.
 These forests are found in regions with distinct dry and wet seasons, where the trees shed their leaves during the dry season to conserve water.
 These are typically found in areas with a tropical or subtropical climate.